miqueasmd/Multimodal_LangChain_OpenAI/readme.md

-# LangChain OpenAI Chatbot Project
+# LangChain OpenAI Multimodal Application Project

 ## Overview
 This project implements a Multimodal AI application using LangChain and OpenAI's APIs.
 It processes YouTube videos by downloading the audio, transcribing it using OpenAI's Whisper model, and creating a knowledge base for answering questions about the content.